WiseFax Alternative: PayPerFax – Pay-As-You-Go Online Fax (No Subscription)

 • The destination is international and you want a clear per-page price before hitting send

 Neither service is strictly better.
-WiseFax is the right tool for a sender who lives inside cloud storage and faxes often.
-PayPerFax is the right tool for almost everything else in the pay-as-you-go space.
+WiseFax is the right tool for a sender who lives inside Box or Microsoft Office 365 and faxes often.
+For everyone else in the pay-as-you-go space – including Google Drive and Dropbox users – PayPerFax is the right tool.

 Other WiseFax alternatives